bioFAM/MOFA/README.md

 MOFA is run exclusively from R, but it requires some python dependencies that you need to install.
 Here is how to do it:

 ### Python dependencies
-Python dependency can be installed using pip (from the Unix terminal)
+Python dependencies can be installed using pip (from the Unix terminal)
 ```r
 pip install mofapy
 ```

-Alternatively, they can also be installed from R itself using the reticulate package:
+Alternatively, they can be installed from R itself using the reticulate package:
 ```r
 library(reticulate)
 py_install("mofapy", envname = "r-reticulate", method="auto")